xujiachang1024/MDP-Pac-Man/README.md

-# Design of Pac-Man Strategies with Embedded Markov Decision Process in a Dynamic, Non-Deterministic, Fully Observable Environment
+# Design and Implementation of Pac-Man Strategies with Embedded Markov Decision Process in a Dynamic, Non-Deterministic, Fully Observable Environment

 ### Abstract
 This project designs and implements Pac-Man strategies, whose decision-making protocol is solely based on Markov Decision Process, without the support of pathfinding algorithms nor heuristic functions, in a dynamic, non-deterministic, fully observable environment.
 This project provides the rare opportunity to refine the understanding of, and practice the application of Markov Decision Process in a classic arcade game setting.
 After significant number of hours of parameter tuning, my design achieved a win rate ranging between 50\% and 60\%.
 With the proven effectiveness of embedded Markov Decision Process, a spin-off Pac-Man AI project that incorporates the advantages of pathfinding algorithms, heuristic functions, and Markov Decision Process shall be on the agenda.